marcinbojko/linux_mint/README.md

 ## Variables

-Most variables are stored in `variables.yml` file.
-Feel free to adjust them to suit your needs.
+Most variables are stored in `mint19|20.yaml` file.
+If you need extra settings, instead of modyfing it, use custom variable files.
-For these variables in playbook:

 |variable|default|description|
 |--------|-------|-----------|